Toiling-Lad/DApp_Project/README.md

 To run test bundled Mocha and Chai tests.

 #### `$ truffle migrate --reset`
-Election smart contract needs to be migrated each time ganache is restarted.
+Smart contract needs to be migrated each time ganache is restarted.

 #### `$ npm run dev`